MCA Form INC-6 – One Person Company – Application for Conversion

 One Person Company (OPC) has to mandatorily convert itself into Private/Public in the following scenarios:

-- Such conversion is then 6 months from the date when the paid-up capital exceeds Rs.
-50 Lakhs or the related period in which average annual turnover exceeds Rs.
+• Such conversion is then six months from when the paid-up capital exceeds Rs.
+50 Lakhs or the corresponding period in which the average annual turnover exceeds Rs.
 2 Crores.

 Purpose of the Form INC-6

-- As mentioned above, Form INC-6 is required to be filed in case of conversion of OPC into private or public or conversion of private company into OPC.
+• As mentioned above, Form INC-6 must be filed in case OPC is converted into a private or public or private company into OPC.

-- In case the paid-up share capital of a One Person Company exceeds fifty lakh rupees or its average annual turnover during the relevant period exceeds two crore rupees, it shall make an application in Form INC-6 within 6 months from the effective date on which the above threshold limit was exceeded
+• In case the paid-up share capital of a One Person Company exceeds fifty lakh rupees or its average annual turnover during the relevant period exceeds two crore rupees, it shall make an application in Form INC-6 within six months from the effective date on which the above threshold limit was exceeded.

-- However, if any Person Company wants to convert itself into private/public company then also it can voluntarily apply through Form INC-6 after two years of its incorporation.
+• However, if any Person Company wants to convert itself into a private/public company, it can also voluntarily apply through Form INC-6 after two years of incorporation.

-- A private company can also make an application for conversion into One Person Company by filing Form INC-6.
+• A private company can also apply for conversion into One Person Company by filing Form INC-6.

 Laws Governing the Form INC-6

-To understand the purpose of filing the Form INC-6, we must understand the act according to which it is required to be filed
+To understand the purpose of filing Form INC-6, we must understand the act according to which it is required to be filed.

 Section 18 of the Companies Act, 2013